Zoos Victoria: working with wildlife beyond our walls

 Nature-based recovery projects

-Because everyone can play a role in helping our wildlife, we will support and educate the wider community in helping with the recovery and protection of bushfire-affected wildlife.
+Because everyone can play a role in helping our wildlife, we will support and educate the wider community in helping with the recovery and protection wildlife affected by an emergency.

 This is just the beginning

 because we know that our precious wildlife will continue to be affected by emergencies of all kinds